melo4yxa77796/melo4yxa77796/README.md

 - 📫 How to reach me: melo4yxa77796@gmail.com

 Skills:
--team collaborator,
+team collaborator,
--adaptive to learning,
+adaptive to learning,
--resistant to stress,
+resistant to stress,